EmuKit/emukit/_posts/2016-05-07-sensitivity-analysis.md

 uncertainty quantification: it helps to test the robustness of a system, design strategies for uncertainty reduction and helps to calibrate physical models to the real world by improving their interpretability.

-Sensitivity analysis methods are divided in two main classes: *local* methods, where changes in the output are studied for specific values of the inputs, and *global* methods where the total variability of the outputs is assigned to each input variable.
+Sensitivity analysis methods are divided into two main classes: *local* methods, where changes in the output are studied for specific values of the inputs, and *global* methods where the total variability of the outputs is assigned to each input variable.
 Given a physical model of a system, for instance a climate model simulator, local sensitivity analysis is carried out using gradients.
 However, if the physical model is expensive-to-evaluate approximating gradients becomes intractable.
 Using an emulator of the physical model, like a Gaussian process, and using its gradients is an effective alternative.